makrai/notes/wang1911-bert-lex-sem.md

   * directly, to solve lexical semantics tasks, such as word sim and analogy
     * large interest to computational linguistic research (Faruqui+ 2015 Retrofitting; Kiela+ 2015a; Artetxe+ 2018)
-      * Douwe Kiela, Felix Hill, and Stephen Clark.
+      * Douwe Kiela, Felix Hill, and Stephen Clark EMNLP 2015a
-        EMNLP 2015a.
         Specializing word embeddings for similarity or relatedness
-      * Mikel Artetxe, Gorka Labaka, Iñigo Lopez-Gazpio, and Eneko Agirre.
+      * Mikel Artetxe, Gorka Labaka, Iñigo Lopez-Gazpio, and Eneko Agirre CoNLL 2018
-        CoNLL 2018.
-        Uncovering divergent linguistic information in word embeddings with lessons for intrinsic and extrinsic evaluation.
+        Uncovering divergent linguistic information in word embeddings with lessons for intrinsic and extrinsic evaluation
   * as input representations to downstream tasks,
     * addressing sparsity issues of one-hot or indicator feature functions
 * contextualized word representation such as